North Carolina Council of State: Structure

 The Council of State comprises the holders of the ten offices established by Article III of the Constitution of North Carolina: governor, lieutenant governor, secretary of state, state auditor, state treasurer, superintendent of public instruction, attorney general, commissioner of agriculture, commissioner of labor, and commissioner of insurance.
 All serve as the chief executive of their respective departments.
 They are elected to four-year terms and, aside from the governor and lieutenant governor, without term limits.
 Contested elections for any of these offices are resolved by a majority vote of the General Assembly.
 In the event of a vacancy in any of the offices aside from that of the governor and lieutenant governor, the governor can appoint an interim official until the next biennial state election.
 The office of governor is subject to its own line of succession.
 Council of State officers can be impeached and removed from office for malfeasance by the General Assembly.
 The officers' salaries are fixed by the General Assembly and cannot be reduced during their terms of office.
-Together with the North Carolina Cabinet and several independent agencies, the Council of State offices comprise the executive branch of North Carolina's state government.
+As of 2025, the governor's annual salary is $203,073, while other Council of State members receive $168,384 in annual compensation.
+Together with the North Carolina Cabinet and several independent agencies, the Council of State offices constitute the executive branch of North Carolina's state government.

 The governor serves as the chairman of the Council of State.
 The body routinely meets the first or second Tuesday of every month in sessions subject to the state's open meeting law which the public can attend.
 The governor also sometimes consults the rest of the council over email during emergencies or otherwise unanticipated situations.
 The council retains a staff, which records the minutes of each meeting and supplies them to the council members.
 The secretary of state maintains the schedule and agenda of council meetings.
 The 2022 state budget includes plans for the construction of a permanent meeting place for the council to begin in 2023.